Golden abstract building

 Educational nudge letters

-HMRC may issue letters that prompt recipients to check that their affairs are correct with no response required, such as a recent campaign to landlords using the tenancy deposit scheme.
-A thorough review of the client’s tax position should still be conducted on receipt of such letters, and a record of the conclusion kept on file if no action is taken.
+HMRC may issue letters that prompt recipients to check that their affairs are correct with no response required, such as a recent campaign encouraging landlords to review expenditure claims.
+A thorough review of the client's tax position should still be conducted on receipt of such letters, and a record of the conclusion kept on file if no action is taken.

 Let Property Campaign (LPC)